CodeCipherX-web/Therapy/SUPABASE_EDGE_FUNCTION_SETUP.md

 # Supabase Edge Function Setup Guide

-This guide will help you migrate from the Node.js backend (`backend-chat.js`) to a Supabase Edge Function.
+This guide explains how to set up Supabase Edge Functions for your project.

 ## 📋 Prerequisites

 1. Supabase account and project
 2. Supabase CLI installed
-3. OpenRouter API key

 ## 🚀 Step-by-Step Setup